Get a free, no obligation personal loan quote with rates as low as 9.99%

 Do note, that a lender or any third-party looking to perform a hard credit check on your credit history must get your consent to legally do so.
 Also, keep in mind that not all lenders check credit when assessing a credit application.

-Ideally, you want to refrain from applying for too many credit products, especially during a short time frame.
+Ideally, you want to refrain from applying for too many credit products, especially within a short time frame.
 The presence of multiple hard credit checks on your report may indicate an inability to service debt and signals to lenders that extending credit to you is risky.

-Shopping Around For Loan Offers
+Can Shopping For Loan Offers Hurt Your Credit Score?

 What about the scenario where you’re shopping for a home and are visiting multiple lenders to find the right mortgage, which inevitably results in numerous hard credit checks?
 Credit bureaus allow consumers some leeway by granting them a window of opportunity where multiple hard credit checks are counted as a single inquiry.
-The time frame depends on credit bureaus’ scoring model but usually ranges between 14 – 45 days.
-However, be aware that this exception doesn’t extend to credit cards – each hard credit check performed on a credit card application counts as one check, no matter how many you apply for.

 • Only Apply For Credit You Need – Avoid applying for too many credit products, especially within a short time frame.
 It’s recommended that you only apply for credit when you need it.